jpetazzo/dessine-moi-un-cluster/README.md

 ```

 For convenience, create a handful of symlinks.
 This is not strictly
-necessary, but without that, we will have to prefix every command with
+necessary, but if we don't, we will have to prefix every command with
-`hyperkube`, for instance `hyprekube kubectl get nodes`.
+`hyperkube`, for instance `hyperkube kubectl get nodes`.

 ```bash
 for BINARY in kubectl kube-apiserver kube-scheduler kube-controller-manager kubelet kube-proxy;